18F/handbook/_pages/policies/travel-and-leave-policies/moving.md

 Your effective date should be the start of a pay period.
 Pay period dates can be found on [GSA InSite](http://www.gsa.gov/portal/content/102507).

-Shawnique will complete a report of personnel action (RPA) and a virtual worker agreement (VWA) which is used if you're not going to work out of a federal office along with a VWA Appendix 2.
+A member of the Talent Team will complete a report of personnel action (RPA) and a virtual worker agreement (VWA) which is used if you're not going to work out of a federal office along with a VWA Appendix 2.
 The paperwork is submitted to OHRM and then they process everything.
 You will only need to sign the Appendix 2.

 ## Changes in pay